Berkeley California, USA Travel Guide

 Growing network of bike lanes, helmet recommended (required for minors).

-Berkeley does not present unique local transport like cable cars or funiculars, but other possibilities might be relevant for specific travel needs.
+Berkeley does not feature unique local transport like cable cars or funiculars, but other options might be relevant for specific travel needs.

 UC Berkeley Campus, Downtown, Telegraph Avenue, Fourth Street, Elmwood, Gourmet Ghetto, Berkeley Marina.